 How to find accommodation in Germany for students from India?

 Finding accommodation in Germany for international students can be a little challenging, especially if you are visiting the country for the first time ever.
-Therefore, the majority of students wait and explore as many options as they can until they find the one that is suitable for them.
+Therefore, most students wait and explore as many options as possible until they find the one that is suitable for them.

 If you tend to apply for a place in the hall of residence, you need to know that it is completely done online and after the acceptance in studies.